 What can / should investors expect from Cresset’s fund?

-Investors should expect consistent current income with strong downside management; we strive for above-average returns alongside quarterly cash distributions.
+We believe investors should expect consistent current income with strong downside management; we strive for above-average returns alongside quarterly cash distributions.
 CPCF does not have a performance J-curve or ramp period for distributions because a material amount of capital will be put to work immediately.
 We expect investors to be fully invested within six months of their first capital call.
 CPCF avoids any ramp-up inefficiencies, as our manager partners will warehouse newly originated loans for CPCF on a quarterly basis.
-The bespoke partnerships that we have arranged with our partners provide institutional scale, efficiency, and economics.
+The bespoke partnerships that we have arranged with our partners provide large scale, efficiency, and economics.

 How can someone get started with Cresset’s private credit fund?